soerenschneider/occult-python/README.md

 | role_id          | Approle role id to acquire the vault token.
 Can not be used in conjunction with `token`   | string           | N         |
 | secret_id        | Approle secret id to acquire the vault token.
 Can not be used in conjunction with `token` | string           | N         |
 | metrics_file     | File to write metrics to                                                                  | string           | N         |

+## Vault Configuration
+A working example can be found [here](https://github.com/soerenschneider/tf-vault)